 These modules are designed to support continued advanced scholarship to contextualise and put into action the research proposal you developed in Semester 1 in relation to global, ethical, social and political concerns.

-module consolidates the research findings through a public facing exhibition, an enterprise launch event/pitch, or equivalent curatorial project (June/July), and a written paper or article.
-(September).
+The Output module consolidates the research findings through a public facing exhibition, an enterprise launch event/pitch, or equivalent curatorial project (June/July), and a written paper or article.
+(August/September).

 - On completing 60 credits in total, students may be awarded a Postgraduate Certificate.

 - On completing 120 credits in total students may be awarded a Postgraduate Diploma.

 - On completing 180 credits in total students willbe awarded a Master’s Degree.